top of page

 Less Maintenance

-It's hard to overstate how care-free EV ownership is regarding periodic maintenance compared to a gasoline vehicle.
+It's hard to overstate how carefree EV ownership is regarding periodic maintenance compared to a gasoline vehicle.
 Here's a (partial?) list of vehicle maintenance items that we no longer have to perform since buying our EV.
 All this is time and money saved, and hassle avoided.

 • Oil changes: An oil and filter change costs between $40 and $100, every 5000 to 7500 miles, depending on vehicle.

-• Fluid check-up and flushes: Engine coolant, transmission, rear-end.
-All these items need to be checked periodically and for some of them, flushed and refilled.
+• Fluid check-up and flushes: engine coolant, transmission, rear-end.
+All these items need to be checked periodically, and for some of them, flushed and refilled.
 Transmission flush costs $80 to $250.
 Rear-end is $70 to $150.
-Radiator $130 to $210.
+Radiator: $130 to $210.

 • Brake pads and resurfacing rotors: A brake job can run between $250 to over a $1000 depending on what all needs to be done.
 Figure on the lower end of that range for a pads-only replacement brake job.
-But if rotor or drum replacement is necessary due to warping or excessive surface wear that cannot be dressed on a lathe then the cost could exceed a $1000.
+But if rotor or drum replacement is necessary due to warping or excessive surface wear that cannot be dressed on a lathe, then the cost could exceed a $1000.
 Rotors and drums can be expensive.

 EVs have brakes, too, but they last a lot longer.
 More on that below.